 Step 4: Add Pumpkins to the Stack

+You will use lightweight faux pumpkins for your diy pumpkin topiary.
 Set your largest pumpkin on top of that wreath.
-Next, add a second grapevine wreath on top of the first pumpkin and secure it to the bottom grapevine wreath with floral wire.
+Next, add a second grapevine wreath on top of the bottom pumpkin and secure it to the bottom grapevine wreath with floral wire.
+Next add your middle pumpkin.
 Repeat this as many times as you would like.
 For the top pumpkin, I used hot glue to attach it to the pumpkin beneath it so that it will not fall off without a wreath on top of it.

 Step 5: Secure Your Top Pumpkin

-The top pumpkin won’t be secured with a wreath on top of it, so secure it with a strong adhesive like Gorilla Glue or hot glue.
+The smallest pumpkin won’t be secured with a wreath on top of it, so secure it with a strong adhesive like Gorilla Glue or use your hot glue gun.

 Step 6: Add Fall Picks